TheRedP4nther/theredp4nther.github.io/_writeups/2024/HTB/Caption.md

 <br />

-This file shows to us the function that the server is using, called `ReadLogFile`:
+This file defines the function used by the server, called `ReadLogFile`:

 <br />